SasinduDilshara/sample_multilevel_drift-check_impl/dataset_gemini/project-level-documentations/README.md

-# Gemini Commerce Platform
+# E commerce Platform

-Welcome to the Gemini Commerce Platform, a modern, microservices-based e-commerce solution.
+Welcome to the E commerce Platform, a modern, microservices-based e-commerce solution.

 ## Overview